hiralbansal/hiralbansal/README.md

-Myself Hiral Bansal
-Completed my schooling from carmel convent from neemuch (MP) Opted Ai and Ml branch for my btech journey from NMIMS shirpur
+Myself Hiral Bansal a B.Tech student specializing in Artificial Intelligence & Machine Learning at NMIMS.
+Passionate about technology, continuous learning, and exploring the evolving world of AI.